 Many excursions are available in Antigua and these can be organised through your hotel or your travel agent.
 This is recommended because they deal with reputable companies.
-These are some of the most popular things to do in Antigua…
+These are some of the most popular and recommended things to do in Antigua…

 Interact and feed the Southern Stingrays and snorkel alongside them.
 This is a very popular tourist attraction in Antigua.